tc39/test262/CONTRIBUTING.md

 ## Linting

 Some of the expectations documented here are enforced via a "linting" script.
-This script is used to validate patches automatically at submission time, but it may also be invoked locally via the following command:
+This script is used to validate patches automatically at submission time, but it may also be invoked locally.
+To do so, first install the required Python packages via the following command:

+    pip install --requirement tools/lint/requirements.txt

+Then invoke the following command:

     python tools/lint/lint.py --whitelist lint.whitelist [paths to tests]